This guide is NOT intended for existing Connectivity Partners. Please refer to the Connectivity Partner Programme Guide.

 - This will take governmental regulations and accommodation policies into account.
-If you need fields that are not available yet please ask your dedicated Solution Engineers about it.
+If you need fields that are not yet available, please ask your dedicated Solution Engineers about it.

-- Once all required fields have been completed and the information is confirmed by you, guests will be notified that they’ve successfully checked in online and will receive the on-site check-in instructions.
+- Once all required fields have been completed and the information is confirmed by you, guests will be notified that they’ve successfully checked in online and will receive on-site check-in instructions.